Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Notations and statement of the result

-\bthmn A Markov semigroup on $\sB(G)$ is spatial if and only if it admits a Hudson-Partha\-sarathy dilation that is also a weak dilation with respect to the isometry $\om$.
-Such a Hudson-Parthasarathy dilation may be extended to a reversible Hudson-Parthasarathy dilation. \ethmn
+\bthm A Markov semigroup on $\sB(G)$ is spatial if and only if it admits a weak Hudson--Partha\-sarathy dilation.
+Such a Hudson--Parthasarathy dilation may be extended to a reversible Hudson--Parthasarathy dilation. \ethm

-We do not know, whether mere existence of a Hudson-Parthasarathy dilation alone (without the requirement that it may be chosen to be also a weak dilation), is already sufficient.
-For instance, a reversible noise has the trivial (that is, the one-dimensional) Arveson system, and a cocycle does not change the Arveson system.
-Hence, there is no chance that a cocycle perturbation of a noise can be a weak dilation of a nonautomorphic Markov semigroup.